The Rush Limbaugh program, the Excellence in Broadcasting Network.

 I'm usually signing them.

-Want me to go up and ask for autographs.
+Want me to go up and ask for autographs?

-Uh and uh let's see who else goes.
+And let's see who else goes.

-Uh will lead off the panel discussion tomorrow.
+Michael Chertoff, Director of Homeland Security, will lead off the panel discussion tomorrow.

 Also, a couple scholars from the Heritage Foundation.

-Uh and uh we're gonna have all kinds.
+And we're going to have all kinds.

 I've got a list of questions to ask all these people.

-Uh we're gonna try to get this done.
+We're going to try to get this done.

-The ticking time bomb, would you torture somebody?
+The ticking time bomb.

 Do we have anything like this CTU?